 Moy also employs the following strategies: offering loyalty cards to show your appreciation, selling baked goods to increase revenue, and finding an investor who knows everything you don’t about the industry.
 If you want to get into the coffee industry in an easier way, you could also look into opening a smaller coffee franchise to get started.

 There are a number of inventory management apps available to small business owners who need a way to manage their inventory and budget.
-Some point-of-sale systems also offer inventory management, which is something you might want to consider when choosing one.
+Some point of sale systems also offer inventory management, which is something you might want to consider when choosing one.
 No matter what you choose, you want to make sure you have a way to manage what you need for your business so you don’t run out of customer favorites or over-order on what you don’t need.

 Running a small business is no easy feat, but for all of those coffee enthusiasts who have dreamed of opening a cafe of their own, now might be the time.
 Consumption and interest in the specialty coffee culture has increased steadily in recent years and doesn’t seem to be stopping any time soon.
 While competition from bigger chains might have been a problem at one time, modern consumers prefer to support local neighborhood shops—especially if they’re offering what the big chains can’t.
 So if you’ve been wondering how to start a coffee shop, start thinking about the above steps to see if this is a feasible business venture for you.
-And don’t forget to check out our guide to how to get a business loan for a coffee shop.

 How to Get Business Loans for Cafes and Coffee Shops